naren200/naren200.github.io/pages/about.md

   <hr> <!-- This line creates a horizontal divider -->
   <h2 id="Questionsexcitesme"><b>Questions that Excite me</b></h2><br>
   <p>
-    <b>1) Robotic Autonomy in Unstructured Environments:</b> <br> &emsp;&ensp;How can we enhance the autonomy of robots to navigate and perform complex tasks in unstructured, unpredictable environments such as disaster-stricken areas or space exploration missions? <br>
+    <b>1) Robotic Autonomy in Unstructured Environments:</b> <br> &emsp;&ensp;How can we enhance the autonomy of robots to navigate and perform complex tasks in unstructured, unpredictable environments such as disaster-stricken areas or space exploration missions?
+An extension of my work, <a href="/projects/eyrc">mentioned here</a> <br>
     <b>2) Robots for Ocean Exploration:</b> <br>&emsp;&ensp;What advancements are needed in AI and robotics to explore and preserve the mysteries of the deep sea, studying marine life and ecosystems with minimal environmental impact?   <br>
-    <b>3) Experiential Learning in Robotics:</b> <br>&emsp;&ensp; How can robots gain real-world experience to improve their performance and adaptability? <br>
+    <b>3) Experiential Learning in Robotics:</b> <br>&emsp;&ensp; How can robots gain real-world experience to improve their performance and adaptability? <a href="/projects/objectgoalnav">Related work</a> <br>
-    <b>4) AI-Driven Precision Agriculture:</b> <br>&emsp;&ensp;  How can AI-powered robots and drones be employed for precision agriculture, optimizing crop yields and minimizing resource usage and environmental impact?   <br>
+    <b>4) AI-Driven Precision Agriculture:</b> <br>&emsp;&ensp;  How can AI-powered robots and drones be employed for precision agriculture, optimizing crop yields and minimizing resource usage and environmental impact? <a href="/projects/mambo">Related work</a> <br>
   </p>
 </div></div>

 <br><br><br>